LucasTropardi/clinica-ruby-react/clinica-api/README.md

 - Duration is fixed at 30 minutes (handled externally)
 - A doctor cannot have overlapping appointments
 - A patient cannot book two appointments at the same time
-- Cancellations are only allowed 24h in advance (logical deletion via status)
+- Cancellations are only allowed 24h in advance

 Appointment model fields: